 Once the plants were all situated, I decided to create some labels to identify each herb.
 We like our wine around here, so I easily gathered 6 corks from my stash and used a sharpie to write the names on them.
 Then I used an awl to deepen the hole left by the corkscrew, and slipped some wooden skewers into the hole.
 Done.
 Couldn’t have been easier, and it looks super cute.

 Getting these herbs started makes me anxious for summer to get here.
-We only have about 3 weeks left of school, and during my summer break I love tending to my garden and flowers, cooking up fresh summer meals, and sipping cocktails on hot summer evenings…..
+We only have a few weeks left of school, and during my summer break I love tending to my garden and flowers, cooking up fresh summer meals, and sipping cocktails on hot summer evenings…..